taeoldlee/final-tricycle-code/README.md

 # final-tricycle-code
-code used to collect and analyze sensor data used for Summer Undergraduate Research Grant Northwestern for the summer of 2023
+code used to collect and analyze sensor data used for Northwestern University's Summer Undergraduate Research Grant summer of '23